There's a lot more to this job than checking tickets. It's about creating rapport with customers and acting as the face of our business.

 - You must live within a 60 minute commutable distance from the location you are applying for

 - You must be over 18 years old.

 How to apply

 First of all, have a look at our current vacancies area to see if there are any opportunities near where you live and you can apply online from there.
-If not, you can register to receive a vacancy alert and we'll send you an email to let you know when something suitable comes up.

 Successful candidates will be invited to take a five-minute online Visual Comparison Test, which will assess your ability to find visual mistakes.
 We'll then shortlist for interview and, if you meet the Northern standards at interview, we send you for half a day's testing near the depot you've applied to (we'll make sure you have some practice material at least a week before the tests, though).

 What happens next?

 Finally, if successful, you'll be considered for any vacancies that are currently available, and if we're not able to offer you a role straight away, we'll place you in our Talent Pool and you'll be considered for any forthcoming opportunities for up to 6 months.